replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

   # Native Helm installations are only available for Helm v3 charts.
   useHelmInstall: true

-  # weight determines the order that charts with "useHelmInstall: true" are applied in, with lower weights first.
+  # weight determines the order that charts with "useHelmInstall: true" are applied, with lower weights first.
   weight: 42

   # values are used in the customer environment, as a pre-render step